RambousekTomas/EdgyDigital/readme.md

 I had computer malfuctuation which seems related to GPU, it took me 3 days to recover - reinstall windows in my spare time.
 After that I had to downgrade reanimated to 2.17.0 because version 3.1.0 had issue with compiling its module dependencies with cmake in 3.18.0.

+I have underestimated search because I wanted to have continuous loading and filter options in one place, which took a lot more time to clean up.